SunnyPharma

 The Core Issue: Polyvalent Cations and Bictegravir Chelation

 This is a supplement and antacid interaction — not a food interaction.
-The calcium in a glass of milk or a portion of yoghurt does not cause a clinically meaningful chelation interaction with bictegravir.
-The concern is concentrated mineral doses in supplement tablets taken at the same time as Biktarvy.
-Food-form calcium behaves differently to supplement-form calcium in the GI tract.
+The calcium in a glass of milk or a portion of yogurt does not cause a clinically meaningful interaction with bictegravir — partly because it comes with food, and partly because a normal serving contains far less calcium than a concentrated supplement tablet.
+The concern is concentrated mineral doses in supplement tablets or antacids taken on an empty stomach at the same time as Biktarvy.

 Foods Reviewed: What Is and Is Not a Problem

-Food-form calcium in dairy does not cause a meaningful chelation interaction with bictegravir.
-You can drink milk or eat yoghurt at the same time as taking Biktarvy.
+Calcium eaten as food, in a normal serving of dairy, does not cause a meaningful interaction with bictegravir.
+You can drink milk or eat yogurt at the same time as taking Biktarvy.

 ✓ No restriction